AnnBlessy/DBMS/Ex.No.8.Cursor.md

-# EX.NO 8: PL/SQL program using Cursor
+# EXP NO 8: PL/SQL program using Cursor
 ### DATE: 4/10/23

 ### AIM: